Oops and Daisies

 Then again, it’s not really about me.
 Being a mom has never been about me.
 It’s about her, about taking care of her and teaching her how to navigate this crazy world.
 But sometimes even that sentiment, honestly, doesn’t make the hours of the day any easier.

-I guess this isn’t a guide to the terrible two’s so much as it’s a stand for solidarity: I feel for you mama.
+I guess this isn’t a guide to the terrible twos so much as it’s a stand for solidarity: I feel for you mama.
 Because I’m right there with you.

-Take a deep breath.
-Know that it will be okay and know that she’ll grow out of this … someday.
-Lastly but certainly not least, know you’re far from alone.
+Lastly, but certainly not least, know you’re far from alone.
 This too shall pass… although I remember giving that advice to a mommy friend of mine, and, exasperated after month’s of her baby not sleeping she said she was tempted to write in glow-in-the-dark marker on his forehead, “this too shall pass.”
 All ages have their own challenges, that’s for sure.

 YLittle miss's looksays it all...
 Toddler life is hard.ou are not alone… and I’m not just talking about the fact that we, as moms, can never seem to go to the bathroom alone (even on Mother’s Day).
-You are not alone, in that sense that we’re all dealing with temper tantrums on any given day.
+You are not alone, in the sense that we’re all dealing with temper tantrums on any given day.
 And know that I’m right there with you when bedtime hits, and you’re ready for that glass of wine, or two.

-Through all this though, sometimes I also feel like little miss knows my limit… the other day after a long day of her battling me at every turn, we approached bedtime, and she asked to read and carried over a whole stack of books.
+Through all this though, sometimes I also feel like little miss knows my limit.
+The other day after a long day of her battling me at every turn, we approached bedtime, and she asked to read and carried over a whole stack of books.
 So we sat on the couch cuddling, reading book after book.
 In that moment, I’m reminded again of why I wanted to be a mom in the first place: for moments like this.
 I mean the world to her, and she means the world to me… even on the not so easiest of days.

 Cheers to you mamas, wherever you are — and thank you for doing all that you do this Mother’s Day and every day.